airs-upei/music_data_processing/README.md

 Finally, in order to test the efficiency of our algorithms, the results produced by each of the five algorithms were correlated with the results obtained by our human analyst(using praat).
 The purpose of this was basically to compare the results from both pYIN and the manual process (praat) to see if our automated pitch analyzer outperforms our human analyser.

+## Getting Started
+**Step 1**: Get this repo in your machine either of the folloing ways:

+a.
+Download the zip folder by clicking this link: https://github.com/airs-upei/music_data_processing/archive/refs/heads/main.zip

+b.
+Clone the repo by running this command in your terminal: **git clone** https://github.com/airs-upei/music_data_processing.git

+**Step 2**: After downloading, unzip the folder in any location of your choice.

+**Step 3**: Open the project in RStudio or any R supported IDE of your choice.

 ## Introduction to the Models (Model 0 - 4)
 As metioned before, the purpose of this Readme file is to explain each of the models, including the thought process behind the algorithm design, where to find specific models and files, and how to setup up your machine to run the models.